 A. Sutherland - AncientPages.com - Three huge Viking swords tower over Hafrsfjord just outside Stavanger, Norway.
 This extraordinary artwork - Sverd I Fjell (Swords in Rock) was created to commemorate Norway's unification as a single kingdom in 872.

 The three swords are more than just a tourist attraction.
 The monument is of great historical importance.
-The monument was made by Friz Røed (1928-2002) and unveiled by King Olav in 1983.
+The memorial was made by Friz Røed (1928-2002) and unveiled by King Olav in 1983.

 It commemorates the Battle of Hafrsfjord in 872.
 It was at this place that Harald Fairhair (Norwegian: Harald Hårfagre) fought a battle that united Norway into one kingdom in 872 AD.

 King Harald Fairhair - First King Of Norway

 Harald Fairhair reigned from c.
 872 to 930 and is today recognized as the first King of Norway.

 Little is known about this royal personality.
 Although Harald's life is described in several of the Kings' sagas, they were written around three centuries after his lifetime.
 The lack of existing sources makes it very difficult to reconstruct his life.

 The accounts of Harald and his life differ on many points, and some of the content may be uncertain.
 However, it is clear that in the 12th and 13th centuries, Harald played a crucial role

 Harald Fairhair, in an illustration from the 14th century Flateyjarbók.
 Image credit: Tokle - Public Domain